mautic/mautic-community-handbook/pages/09.education-team/chapter.md

   * #### Sources

-    * [User Guide](https://docs.mautic.org/en) Describes key concepts of Mautic and provides instructions for using and contributing to Mautic.
+    * [User Guide][User Guide] Describes key concepts of Mautic and provides instructions for using and contributing to Mautic.
-    * [Knowledgebase](https://kb.mautic.org) Provides a database of tutorials, FAQs, and how-to articles.
+    * [Knowledgebase][Knowledgebase]Provides a database of tutorials, FAQs, and how-to articles.
-    * [Developer Guide](https://developer.mautic.org/) details about the Mautic API, Webhooks, themes and plugin development.
+    * [Developer Guide][Developer Guide]details about the Mautic API, Webhooks, themes and plugin development.
-    * [Community Handbook](https://contribute.mautic.org/) central point of call for how the Mautic community is organised and managed.
+    * [Community Handbook][Community Handbook] central point of call for how the Mautic community is organised and managed.